-It proved to be an interesting way to start this series of reviews.
+It’s a fittingly excessive title.
 Just before the film reaches the ten-minute mark it features the following:

-- Public spousal abuse by way of trying to make one’s wife drink a bowl of wine at a party.
+- Public spousal abuse by way of trying to make one’s wife drink a bowl of wine at a party

 - Racist / supremacist sexual harassment of a black maid